 Guide to Grad School

-This guide is for Honors students who are considering masters and doctoral programs.
-The purpose of this guide is to provide you with important information and to outline the various steps you need to take to be a successful candidate for graduate school.
-TBHC will offer you any help that we can and answer any questions that you may have as you move though this process.
+The purpose of this guide is to provide Honors students with important information regarding graduate school.
+The guide outlines the various steps one should take to be a successful candidate for master's and doctoral programs.
+Additionally, our Honors advisors are available to assist as you consider whether graduate school is right for you.
 Therefore, do not hesitate to stop by our offices if you have any questions or need additional advice about the graduate school application process.

 WHY GRADUATE SCHOOL

 The starting point in the application process should be: “Why graduate school?”
 Many graduate programs expect you to address this question in your personal statement.
 While the answer to this question will vary from student to student, the two most common reasons are as follows:

 - Intellectual curiosity: Graduate school is for training in research.
 It is the training ground for the top notch professionals and researchers in a field of study.
 In fact, all Ph.D. degrees, regardless of discipline are research degrees.
 It is for people who love research, scholarship, and teaching for their own sake and for the difference they can make in society.
 It is not for people who simply want more undergraduate courses.
 It is not for people who are in a hurry to get a real job.
 And, it is not for people who simply want to make a lot of money.
 Indeed, the eventual goal of many doctoral students is to get a job as a college professor, or perhaps as a researcher in the private sector or government agency.

 - Professional advancement/development: Graduate school provides advanced opportunities for creative expression in the arts or in research.
 This will, in turn, open up new opportunities at higher levels of responsibility in business, government, and the nonprofit sector.
 In today’s increasingly technological world, the jobs in the work force are becoming more complex.
 Consequently, an advanced degree may mean the difference between routine paper shuffling jobs and policy making positions.